 I stepped onto the grass to get a better picture in this park and an Austrian lady chewed me out royally.
 There was a tiny "keep off the grass" sign that I had missed.
 Ever since I've been chary of stepping on the grass at a public park and always look for a sign!
 Or nearby Austrian ladies.

-St. Gertrude Chapel is hewn into the solid rock of the Mönschberg overlooking the St. Peter's monastery and cemetery.
+St. Gertrude Chapel is hewn into the solid rock of the Mönschberg overlooking St. Peter's Abbey and cemetery.

 It was built in the 12th century by Archbishop Konrad III, a personal friend of Thomas Becket, and dedicated to that English martyr.